Athens / Αθήνα

 16 Kydathineon, Plaka,

 Climb up Philopappos Hill some evening to watch the sun set.
-At left is what you see looking back toward the Acropolis from Philopappos Hill at sunset.
+Above is what you see looking back toward the Acropolis from Philopappos Hill at sunset.
 The large conical hill in the distance to the right of the Parthenon is Lykabettos or Lykavittos.
 The local legend is that it was inhabited by wolves, hence its name as "the hill walked by wolves."

-Below is the view of the sunset beyond Athens' port of Piraeus.
+Above is the view of the sunset beyond Athens' port of Piraeus.
 That's where you board the ferries for the islands.

 The Church of Saint Panteleimon of Acharnai is the largest church in Athens and one of the largest in all of Greece.
 It was built much more recently than many Athens landmarks.
 Its foundations were laid out in 1910 and it was consecrated in 1930.
 It's just off Acharnon Avenue.